Alf Mitchell (rugby league): Personal life and World War 2

 On May 23, 1935 Alfred married Hazel Maude Barnett at St Patricks Cathedral in Auckland.
 After he moved to Auckland he worked at the Naval Dockyards in Auckland.
 Together Alfred and Hazel had three children including a son, Ron.

 In 1938 Alfred was living at 49 Symonds Street according to the Electoral Roll with it stated that he had no occupation.
 Then on May 15, 1940 he enlisted in the New Zealand Military for World War 2 along with 36 other men in the Auckland city centre.
 He had served for three years as a territorial in the New Zealand Army before he signed up for active service.

 In December he appeared on a list of men who were leaving Auckland to train at Trentham.
 They were part of the Fifth Reinforcement of the Second New Zealand Exhibitionary Force.
 While at war he attained the rank of Lance Corporal while with the Māori Battalion.
 In 1941 he was listed as living at 23 Kings Road in Mount Roskill, Auckland with his wife Hazel Maude Mitchell.
 His occupation at the time was recorded as “labourer”.

 Alf and Hazel would later separate and indeed they were not living together at the time of his embarkation.
 He had returned to New Zealand on furlough in February, 1944.
 She would later remarry Robert Bowden.
 Hazel died in Toronto, Canada on January 13, 2007.
 Alf was still living at the same address in Mount Roskill while Hazel was living at 16 Summers Street in Ponsonby, Auckland.

 After the war Mitchell settled once more in Auckland.
 In February 1949 he was sentenced to one month in jail for dealing in “sly grog at premises in Hobson Street” along with Mary Benson Cannon.
 He then moved to Wellington and lost contact with his family and by 1963 he was living at 38 Cuba Street with his occupation as labourer according to electoral rolls.
 He later moved and was living at 108 Wallace Street in Island Bay, Wellington and was now a pensioner.

 Alfred died on February 28, 1974, aged 63.
-He was buried at Karoro Cemetery in Wellington in the Soldiers section, plot number 3 Z/5.
+He was buried at Karori Cemetery in Wellington in the Soldiers section, plot number 3 Z/5.